Gov. Newsom, family in quarantine after exposure to COVID-19

 Thankfully, the entire family tested negative today.
 However, consistent with local guidance, we will be quarantining for 14 days.

 The family is quarantining at their home in Sacramento County.
-They will be tested regularly, Melgar said.
-Newsom's children range in age from 4 to 11.
+They will be tested regularly, spokesman Jesse Melgar said in an emailed statement to the Associated Press.

+Newsom said last month that his children had returned to their private school in Sacramento, sparking criticism even as millions of public schoolchildren continue to study online or through other distance learning measures because of COVID-19 concerns.

+RELATED: Gov. Newsom says he shouldn't have attended birthday party at French Laundry amid COVID-19 surge

 VIDEO:COVID-19 preparedness: Here's what you should have in your 14-day quarantine pandemic kit